kzawisto/scalable/README.md

 ### About

-Scalable is a C++ library that wraps STL with interface that assures immutability and provides higher level abstractions of control flow, such as monadic operations.
-This helps to make the program more readable and highly reliable, as well as reduce total development and maintenance costs, especially in parts not crucial to performance.
-At the same time it works for dynamically as well as statically (functor/lambdas) called functionoids, which gives it efficiency on par with  handrolled control flow.
+Scalable is a C++ library that wraps STL with immutable interface modeled after Scala lanugage.
+Works for dynamically as well as statically (functor/lambdas) called functionoids, which gives it efficiency on par with  handrolled control flow.
 See the following example and unit tests for reference.
 Code is available on [github](https://github.com/kzawisto/scalable) and shared under MIT License.